The KV Library has been awarded a continued Innovative Learning Grant!

 How do I get one and use it?

 Complete a Maker Agreement and attend the orientation sessions first.
 Once you know how the stations work, you'll know if you want to become a Master-Level Maker.
-If you do, ask Mrs. Quinn or Mrs. Daley for your own passport.
+If you do, ask Ms. Quinn or Mrs. Salters for your own passport.
 They will keep it for you in the library, but you will need to take it (and return it!) to the passport box when you use the makerspace.

 Why do it?